nntrn/bookstand/docs/_annotations/stranger-than-we-can-imagine.md

 modified: 2023-01-02T03:03:17Z
 tags: "history"
 slug: stranger-than-we-can-imagine
+description: "Book annotations for Stranger Than We Can Imagine by John Higgs"
 ---

 *  He wouldn't be deleting "space" itself.
 He would be removing the frame of reference that we were using to define space.
 He would do this because it was not a feature of the real world